chananele/parm/docs/API.md

    `IDAProgram`, using IDA functionality.

-There is another type of code pattern, called a *coalesced code pattern*.
+There is another type of code pattern, called a *code multi-pattern*.
-*Coalesced code patterns* are called using the `$code_pattern` syntax.
+*Code multi-patterns* are called using the `$code_pattern` syntax.

 Sometimes a pattern cannot be described using the simple linear flow given in the preceding examples.